Magazine

 Process Maps

-They visually represent the relationship between activities and tasks that make up the process, and they are used at the beginning of the process improvement event.
+They visually represent the relationship between activities and tasks that comprise the process and are used at the beginning of the process improvement event.
 You begin by describing the process event, frequencies, and timing at the highest level downwards.
-At the high levels, this quality tool will help you to analyze and also improve the process.
+This quality tool will help you analyze and improve the process at high levels.

 Fishbone

-It visually represents causes or effects of a problem and assists you to determine the cause of the problem.
+It visually represents the causes or effects of a problem and assists you in determining the cause of the problem.
 It is referred to as a fishbone diagram due to its appearance.
-The cause-and-effect diagram is often used in the cause analysis, to determine and organize the cause of a problem and prioritize them.
+The cause-and-effect diagram is often used in cause analysis to determine and organize the cause of a problem and prioritize it.

 Check Sheets

-These are matrices that are intended to assist in recording, tallying, and analyzing event occurrences or test results.
-This is one of the quality tools that are used in production to collect process data and count defects to help you identify any opportunities for improvement.
+These are matrices intended to assist in recording, tallying, and analyzing event occurrences or test results.
+They are one of the quality tools used in production to collect process data and count defects to help identify opportunities for improvement.

 Histogram Charts

-They consist of side-by-side and vertical bars that help you understand the relationships between data over time and in representing frequency distributions in tables of numbers.
-Most often this quality tool is used during the process improvement analysis.
+They consist of side-by-side and vertical bars that help you understand the relationships between data over time and represent frequency distributions in tables of numbers.
+This quality tool is most often used during the process improvement analysis.

 Pareto Charts

-This quality tool views that 20% of some of the factors often account for 80% potential complications.
-It ranks causes, defects and other data from the most important to the least in descending order.
-From the seven tools, only this tool can distinguish between the vital few from the many trivial ones.
+This quality tool views that 20% of some factors often account for 80% of potential complications.
+It ranks causes, defects, and other data from the most important to the least in descending order.
+Of the seven tools, only this tool can distinguish between the vital few from the many trivial ones.

 Scatter Charts

-This quality tool displays the relationship between dependent and independent variables that are used during the testing of hypothesis to determine the correlation between two variables and the strength of their correlation.
-When there is less scattering, it’s an indication that the correlation is stronger.
+This quality tool displays the relationship between dependent and independent variables used during the hypothesis testing to determine the correlation between two variables and the strength of their correlation.
+Less scattering indicates a stronger correlation.

 Control Charts

-This statistical process tool helps in the plotting of performance over time against lower and upper control limits.
-Therefore, you can easily identify process variations and be able to determine common causes of variations.
+This statistical process tool helps plot performance over time against lower and upper control limits.
+Therefore, it is easy to identify process variations and determine common causes.

 Subscribe to Paperfree Magazine